naineshhulke/ml_library/readme.md

-Type help(hiccup) for info regarding using this pacakage
+Enter help(hiccup) for info regarding using this pacakage after importing it.